jpmallette/baseball/README.md

 # Analyse Baseball Data

-Master project. team of two.
-The main topic :
+This repository gather the code of my software project.
+The topics of the project were :

 * Formed an optimal baseball team by solving a linear optimisation problem.
 We decided to maximize the Wins Aboves Replacement (WAR) under budget and team composition constraint (2-3 pitcher, 1-2 catcher etc).
 * We created a Shiny web application with R to vizualize hit and pitch data of the team.